Tom Brittney

-Tom Christopher Brittney (born 26 October 1990) is an English actor who is best known for playing the Reverend Will Davenport in Grantchester (2019–present).
+Tom Christopher Brittney (born 26 October 1990) is an English actor who is best known for playing the Reverend Will Davenport in Grantchester (2019–2023).

 Biography

 Tom Brittney was born in Gravesend, Kent on 26 October 1990.
-He moved to Devon when he was 12, where his mother taught drama.
+He moved to Devon when he was 12, where his mother taught drama and where he attended Colyton Grammar School.

 Brittney trained at the Royal Central School of Speech and Drama in London.

 His mother is the author Lynn Brittney.
 He has a younger sister, Rose, who is a trained dancer.